Comment on a planning application

 - Online: a weekly list is published online every Monday.

-- In person: a public list is available at Marischal College.
+- In person: please note that due to the current Coronavirus crisis, a public list cannot currently be viewed at Marischal College.

 - Press adverts have either a 14 or 21 day time period for responses.
 The advert will specify which time period applies.